LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/list.rst

 consider this kind of construction as something like,  ``for integer i in the range of the number of items in students...``.
 The first statement inside the parenthesis declares and initializes a loop index variable ``i``.
-The second statement is a Boolean expression that is our exit condition.
+The second statement is a boolean expression that is our exit condition.
 In other words, we will keep looping as long as this expression evaluates to ``true``.
 The third statement is used to increment the value of the loop index variable at the end of iteration through the loop.